Beyond GPT-5: Making LLMs Cheaper and Better via Performance-Efficiency Optimized Routing: Experiments

-\paragraph{Proportion of model usage} As shown in Figure 3, when $\alpha$ is low, \emph{Avengers-Pro} tends to favor the Qwen3 and Qwen3-thinking model, routing a great proportion of queries to these two models with a low unit price.
+As shown in Figure~\ref{fig:model_distribution}, when $\alpha$ is low, \emph{Avengers-Pro} tends to favor the Qwen3 and Qwen3-thinking model, routing a great proportion of queries to these two models with a low unit price.
 As $\alpha$ increases, the usage of GPT-5-medium rises rapidly; concurrently, the usage of Gemini-2.5-pro and Claude-opus-4.1, which excel at complex reasoning but have a higher unit price, also increases.
+Consistent with Figure~\ref{fig:big-picture}, model usage correlates with proximity to \emph{Avengers-Pro}’s Pareto frontier: models closer to the frontier (GPT-series, Qwen3-series) see higher utilization, whereas those farther away (claude-series, gemini-series) are selected less frequently for a given $\alpha$.